brainfoolong/rcon-web-admin/README.md

 ## Startup/Shutdown scripts

 For linux you can start the rcon web admin with your server start.
-For example on ubuntu symlink `startscripts/runscript-linux.sh` to `/etc/rc2.d/S01Rconwebadmin` for automatic boot with server start.
+For example on ubuntu you can simple add a `crontab -e` line.
+Do this with the user you want to start the script, not `sudo`.

-    Linux : startscripts/start-linux.sh (start/stop/restart/status)
+    @reboot /path/to/startscripts/start-linux.sh start

 ## Widget developers

 Goto https://github.com/brainfoolong/rcon-web-admin/tree/master/public/widgets for more information.

 ## Installation FAQ